 Disney Vs Universal – which parks are the best?

-There might be some surprises below here, but remember there is more to a good coaster than speed.
+There might be some surprises below here, but remember there is more to a good Orlando roller coaster than speed.
 You will see some slower, yet inspired, coasters have also made our hot list.
 So even if you don’t meet the upper height requirement, you might still be able to get in on the action.
-Often, some of the least wild rides end up becoming your favourite rides in Orlando.
+Often, some of the least wild rides end up becoming your best rollercoasters in Orlando.

 Cover image: Universal Orlando.
 This post contains affiliate links.